skalarproduktraum/phd-thesis/chapters/scenery.md

 ### Interfacing with Graphics API on the Java VM

-Current versions (8.0+) of the Java Virtual Machine do not provide Java-native bindings to graphics APIs like Direct3D, OpenGL or Vulkan, but 3rd party libraries exist to bridge that gap.
+Current versions (8.0+) of the Java Virtual Machine do not provide Java-native bindings to graphics APIs like Direct3D, OpenGL or Vulkan out-of-the-box, but 3rd party libraries exist to bridge that gap.
 We have chosen two projects for developing the OpenGL and Vulkan backends:

 * _JOGL_ ([www.jogamp.org](https://jogamp.org)) provides an object-oriented Java interface to the OpenGL API in all of its current versions.
 In that, JOGLs interfaces are written in a very idiomatic way, which partially diverge quite far from the original OpenGL C API.
 They however simplify the use for the developed software, especially in situations where it has to be embedded into an existing GUI application.
 JOGL is used for the OpenGL backend in scenery.
 * _LWJGL3_ ([www.lwjgl.org](https://lwjgl.org)) provides a Java interface to the OpenGL and Vulkan APIs in all of their current versions.
 In contrast to JOGL, LWJGL3 keeps its API very close to the original, and does not try to wrap a normal C API in an object-oriented manner, but leaves that aspect to the developer, in case desired.
 This approach results in more flexibility, though at the cost of higher effort for embedding into existing applications.
 LWJGL3 is used to develop the Vulkan backend in scenery.
 Memory management for Vulkan-related structures is mostly manual, but off-heap[^offheapnote], such that management of that memory is up to the developer.

+Unfortunately, JOGL is not being actively maintained anymore, and we hope to fully switch to the LWJGL3-powered Vulkan backend in the future.

 [^offheapnote]: Off-heap memory is memory that is not being managed by the JavaVM.
 In the case of LWJGL3, on Windows `malloc()` is used for allocations, while on Linux and macOS, the high-performance memory allocator _jemalloc_ (jemalloc.net](http://jemalloc.net)) is used.
 Both allocators provide a better alternative to using Java's Direct Byte Buffers that incur a large performance penalty over raw `malloc()` calls, and are also a sparse resource, available only in a size determined at program startup.
 In LWJGL3, a thread-local memory stack is provided in addition, enabling high-speed temporary allocations.
 For details about memory allocation strategies in LWJGL3, see [blog.lwjgl.org/memory-management-in-lwjgl-3/](https://blog.lwjgl.org/memory-management-in-lwjgl-3/).